Desempenho socioambiental de fornecedores

 |

-Supplier access to ESG benchmarks compared to peers | In all the programs mentioned above, participants are ranked and grouped according to their performance, which also reflects in the action plans to be developed. |
+In all the programs mentioned above, the participants are ranked and grouped according to their performance, which is also reflected in the action plans to be developed. |

 |

-Supplier support (remote/on-site) in implementing corrective/improvement actions | KLABIN KNOWLEDGE TRAIL: remotely, suppliers participate in an educational program focused on climate change practices and emission management |
+KLABIN KNOWLEDGE PATHWAY: Suppliers participate in an online educational program focused on climate change practices and GHG emissions management. |

 |